Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 Channel 5 | not loaded
 ```

-To delete a channel of the sampler object, use `delete_channel` method, the indexing is 0-based:
+To delete a channel of the daw object, use `delete_channel` method, the indexing is 0-based:
 ```python
 new_song.delete_channel(1) # delete the first channel
 # or you can use del keyword, the indexing is also 0-based
 del new_song[1] # delete the first channel
 ```

-To clear a channel of the sampler object, use `clear_channel` method, the indexing is 0-based:
+To clear a channel of the daw object, use `clear_channel` method, the indexing is 0-based:
 (clear a channel means to reset the channel's name, sound modules and other set attributes)
 ```python
 new_song.clear_channel(1) # clear the first channel